-Key Audit Matter How our audit addressed the key audit matter Impairment of investment properties

-Investment properties are stated in the Group's consolidated financial position at cost less depreciation and impairment (if any).

-As at 31 December 2023, the carrying amount of such investment properties is SR 1.0 billion (2022: SR 1.1 billion).
-The fair value of the investment properties amounting to SR 1.5 billion (2022: SR 1.5 billion) is disclosed in the notes to the consolidated financial statements.

-The Group's management has estimated the fair value of its investment properties on 31 December 2023, through an independent valuation expert with a recognized professional qualification and experience in the real estate sector.

-The fair value of investment properties has been estimated using the income capitalization method.
-Annual cash flows are estimated by extrapolating and reconciling the current rental income based on their optimal occupancy and then capitalizing it at an annual rental rate of 6-8% between the leased residential and commercial properties in order to reach the estimated fair value shown in the note 5 to the consolidated financial statements.
+Key Audit Matter How our audit addressed the key audit matter Impairment of investment properties Investment properties are stated in the Group's consolidated financial position at cost less depreciation and impairment (if any).
+We agreed the value of all the properties held at the year end to the valuation included in the independent management expert valuation report; As at 31 December 2024, the carrying amount of such investment properties is SR 983 million (2023: SR 1.0 billion).
+The fair value of the investment properties amounting to SR 1.46 billion (2023: SR 1.49 billion) is disclosed in the notes to the consolidated financial We evaluated the competency, capabilities and objectivity of work performed by the independent management expert; The Group's management has estimated the fair value of its investment properties on 31 December 2024, through an independent valuation expert with a recognized professional qualification and experience in the real estate sector.
+On sample basis, with the help of our independent expert, we performed the following: We assessed the appropriateness of valuation methods and assumptions, and estimates used by management in the investment properties valuation process; The fair value of investment properties has been estimated using the income capitalization method.
+Annual cash flows are estimated by extrapolating and reconciling the current rental income based on their optimal occupancy and then capitalizing it at an annual rental rate of 6-8% between the We engaged in discussions with management and assessed the relevant assumptions used based on market data where possible; leased residential and commercial properties in order to reach the estimated fair value shown in the note 5 to the consolidated financial statements.
+We tested the appropriateness of the key assumptions used in the valuation of investment properties such as income